SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Unit tests should never require you to e.g. do special things to your environment.
 Unit tests often use test doubles.
-End to end testing tests that with a given input, the program will flow correctly and the correct final state will be reached
-{{c3::Integration testing}} is testing whether {{c1::separate modules}} {{c2::work together as intended}}
-Integration test can refer to testing only very few modules, the whole system in isolation, or the whole system incl externals, making it very confusing.
+End to end testing tests that with a given input, the program will flow correctly and the correct final state will be reached ⟮c3;Integration testing⟯ is testing whether ⟮c1;separate modules⟯ ⟮c2;work together as intended⟯ Integration test can refer to testing only very few modules, the whole system in isolation, or the whole system incl externals, making it very confusing.
 Unit tests may be narrowly defined as testing one unit only with test doubles, or more broadly as testing a few units, thus overlapping with the narrow definition of integration tests

 ## principles

 GIGO   Garbage In, Garbage Out
-Garbage in, garbage out claims that if the input data is somehow bad {{c1::the output data will be too}}
-Syntactic sugar is syntax that makes a programming language easier to use, but {{c1::doesn't expand it's functionality}}
-"Anything that can go wrong will go wrong"   Murphy's law
-{{c1::an anti-pattern}} is a pattern (intentional or not) that is ineffective/counter-productive YAGNI  You/ya ain't gonna need it
+Garbage in, garbage out claims that if the input data is somehow bad ⟮c1;the output data will be too⟯ Syntactic sugar is syntax that makes a programming language easier to use, but ⟮c1;doesn't expand it's functionality⟯ "Anything that can go wrong will go wrong"   Murphy's law ⟮c1;an anti-pattern⟯ is a pattern (intentional or not) that is ineffective/counter-productive YAGNI  You/ya ain't gonna need it
-In computer programming, {{c1::code smell}} is a characteristic in code that indicates a deeper problem.
+In computer programming, ⟮c1;code smell⟯ is a characteristic in code that indicates a deeper problem.
 While code smell is often defined to mean :an indication of a problem, it often just means an actual anti-pattern/problem DRY   Don't repeat yourself
 KISS   Keep it simple stupid